Gender budgeting: 4. Efficiency

-For a gender budget to be successfully adopted and implemented, certain actions are considered necessary.
-These actions are divided into three phases: advocacy and agenda-setting, formal adoption, and implementation of the gender-aware budget.

-Advocacy and agenda-setting involve the creation of a pro-equality climate through a commitment to gender equality and mainstreaming, advocating for political change, understanding the process of making budgets, pushing for favorable economic conditions, and supporting the implementation of a gender-quality framework.

-The formal adoption process encompasses the formulation of clear frameworks for gender budgets, engaging important actors such as government officials and politicians, and building the necessary political will.

-Lastly, the implementation phase covers the collection of evidence in practice, effecting political leadership, and coming up with strategies to promote continuity.

 Tools

 There are different ways to implement gender budgeting.
 The process of gender budgeting tends to be varied across countries as there is a lack of consensus on the most effective approach These can come in different forms such as official budget proposals or just merely papers sketched by interest groups outside the government zone.
 Gender budgeting tools can play on the two major components of a budget :